-In the non-equivariant case, see \cite[Theorem 3.2]{SY82}, \cite[Example 6.5]{HARST}, \cite{HIRO} give various conditions under which one can determine the plural homotopy types for a given graded algebra.
-These results often use the fact that at the $n^{th}$ extension stage, we are adding generators only in degree $n$.
+In the non-equivariant case, various authors (\cite[Theorem 3.2]{SY82}, \cite[Example 6.5]{HARST}, \cite{HIRO}) give different methods to determine the plural homotopy types of a given graded algebra.
+These results often use the fact that at the $n$-th extension stage, we are adding generators only in degree $n$.
 This is not true in the equivariant case.
-However, if the associated system of graded vector spaces at the $n^{th}$ stage is injective then, the generators added are only in degree $n$.
-To verify that the associated system of vector spaces at each stage is injective is a question in itself.
+However, if the associated diagram of graded vector spaces at the $n$-th stage is injective then, the generators added are only in degree $n$.

-In this section, we restrict our group to cyclic groups with prime order and describe conditions under which a diagram of $\DGA$s or a diagram of vector spaces is injective.
+In this section, we restrict our group to $G=C_p$, for prime $p$, and describe conditions under which a diagram of $\DGA$s or a diagram of vector spaces is injective.